Bastardkb/bastardkb.github.io/bg_scylla/06rgb_components.md

 {: .tip }
-The pictures in this section are for illustration purposes anrd may not exactly match your PCBs.
+The pictures in this section are for illustration purposes and may not exactly match your PCBs.

 # RGB Components - capacitors and resistors